 From Workhouse to Lord Mayor is a reprint of George Herbert Barber’s autobiography which was first published in 1937.
 (84 A4 pages at £7:50).

 Please see the Publications page for a full list and short description of all the Society’s books.

-All the Societies books are available at Society Meetings, Leek Books and Biddulph Library.
+All the Societies books are available at Society Meetings, some from Leek Books and the Biddulph Library.
 [Please note: The Biddulph High Street Book “Goowin dine th’grayn” is no longer available.]

 3. Contact Names: